-The SARE Sustainable Agriculture Fellows program enhances understanding of sustainable agriculture through broad-based training and hands-on exposure to successful and unique sustainable agriculture operations nationwide.
-Participating Fellows build professional relationships, improve teaching and technology transfer skills, and are better able to create new programs that meet the needs of their local clientele.
+The SARE Fellows program provides an immersive educational experience for participants to enhance their understanding of sustainable agriculture through broad-based training and interpersonal interactions at unique agriculture operations nationwide.
+Participating Fellows build professional relationships, improve their teaching and technology transfer skills, and are better prepared to develop programs that meet the needs of their local agricultural communities.

 The program aims to:

-- Provide an intensive learning opportunity for extension professionals who work with farmers and ranchers.
+- Provide an immersive educational opportunity for agricultural professionals who work with farmers and ranchers.

-- Enhance selected fellows’ capability to conduct sustainable agriculture education programs and maintain advisory relationships with farmers and ranchers.
+- Enhance agricultural professionals’ capability to conduct sustainable agriculture education programs and maintain advisory relationships with farmers and ranchers.

 - Develop leaders committed to sustainable agriculture.

-- Increase extension professionals’ networks in the field of sustainable agriculture.
+- Increase agricultural professionals’ networks in the field of sustainable agriculture.

-After completing the two year program, the graduation class facilitates a “Reading the Farm” program and farm tour at the National Association of County Agricultural Agents annual meeting.
-All travel, meal and lodging expenses will be paid.
+After completing the program, the graduating class of Fellows facilitates a “Reading the Farm” super seminar and farm tour at the National Association of County Agricultural Agents (NACAA) annual meeting.

 Find out if you are eligible to be a SARE Fellow and learn how to apply to the program.